 We ask that volunteers make these commitments:

-- To contribute up to four hours a week, depending on the area of service
+- To contribute one to four hours a week, depending on the area of service

-- To commit to a minimum of one year of volunteer service
+- To commit to a minimum of one year of volunteer service, if possible

 Learn more about our volunteering opportunities with Providence Hospice ›

-In the Portland area, Providence Hospice offers the Community Hospice Training Program, a free 28-hour course, several times each year.
+In the Portland and Columbia Gorge areas, Providence Hospice offers a free 20-hour course.
 For information about what you’ll learn and when training sessions are offered, please see next training.